Jonathan-84/Jonathan-84/README.md

 ### Hi I'm Jonathan 👋

-I have spent the last 15+ years achieving success in Sales and Marketing.
+I have spent over a decade achieving success in Sales and Marketing.
 I dove head first into learning software development because my desire to create, my desire for technology to make our lives easier, and my desire to inspire my children.

 Some highlights about me: